pavel-mironchik/fastai/codex/create-plan.md

    - Read `.fastai/templates/plan.md` to understand the required format (numbered list with checkboxes).
    - Compose actionable steps covering design, code changes, testing, and deployment (if relevant).
 Respect all constraints and critical values from `BRIEF_CONTENT`, `CONVENTIONS_CONTENT`, and `CODEBASE_CONTEXT`.
 5. **Copy and fill the plan template.**
-   - Copy the template content into a new `plan.md` in the same directory as the brief.
+   - Before copying, check whether a `plan.md` already exists in the same directory.
+If it does, confirm with the user before overwriting; otherwise, reuse the existing file.
+   - Copy the template content into `plan.md`.
    - Replace its placeholder checklist with your generated plan so every step appears as `[ ] Step description` with a preceding step number.
 6. **Identify gaps and ask follow-ups.**
    - Review the plan for missing details, edge cases, or unclear requirements that could block implementation.